 Hi, I’m Sam.
 I’m 11 years old, and I’m Jenni’s son.
 My mom asked me to write a blog post on re-growing food scraps.
 This is something I like to do because it’s fun and easy and leaves room in your garbage can.
 I am passionate about gardening, so my mom got me a book called Grow It Again.
 Most of my tips come from this book.
 Although a few come from my own experiences.
 Growing food from the fruits and vegtables in your home is a great activity for families to do together.
+If you´re interested in the tools I use, yu should first check out Gas Mowers: Best Push & Self-Propelled Mowers Compared before anything else.

 I’m going to show you how to grow food again in three different ways: